chungita/AIRSIM_DeepLearning_Binocular_DepthData_Generator/README.md

 ### Recommended Processing Order:

+1. **Setup AirSim Settings**: Copy `Airsim settings/settings.json` to your AirSim directory (`Documents/AirSim/settings.json`)
+2. **Run Simulation**: Launch UE4 with AirSim and collect simulation data
-1. **Prepare Raw Data**: Place AirSim data in the `RawData/` folder.
-You can also use the sample configuration from the `Airsim settings/` folder
+3. **Prepare Raw Data**: Copy collected AirSim data to the `RawData/` folder
-2. **Check Settings**: Verify parameters in `Settings.txt` (camera parameters, paths, etc.)
+4. **Check Processing Settings**: Verify parameters in `Tools&Settings/Settings.txt` (camera parameters, paths, etc.)
-3. **Run Data Generator**: Process raw data and generate depth/disparity maps
+5. **Run Data Generator**: Process raw data and generate depth/disparity maps
-4. **Annotate Images**: Use manual or automatic mode to label objects
+6. **Annotate Images**: Use manual or automatic mode to label objects
-5. **Verify Results**: Use viewers to confirm annotation quality
+7. **Verify Results**: Use viewers to confirm annotation quality
-6. **Generate Output**: Export labels and create demo animations
+8. **Generate Output**: Export labels and create demo animations

 ## ⚙️ Configuration

 ### AirSim Configuration

-The `Airsim settings/settings.json` file contains sample AirSim configuration:
+The `Airsim settings/settings.json` file contains optimized AirSim configuration for this toolkit:
-- Camera sensor settings
-- Stereo camera setup
+- **Stereo camera setup** with proper baseline and focal length
+- **Depth and segmentation sensors** configuration
-- Image capture settings
+- **Image capture settings** for optimal data collection
-- Use this as a reference when configuring your AirSim environment
+- **Must be copied** to your AirSim directory before running simulations

+**Setup Steps**:
+1. Backup your existing AirSim settings (if any)
+2. Copy `Airsim settings/settings.json` to `Documents/AirSim/settings.json`
+3. Restart UE4/AirSim to apply the new settings
+4. The toolkit's processing tools are calibrated to work with these camera parameters

 ### Processing Configuration